gabrielgellner/DiffEQ/design_plan/calling_structure.md

 be harmless it seems ugly to me. maybe I want a subtype `Workspace` that contains the memory stuff so the user would need to do `sys.workspace.ks` etc which would make it clear that this is not a top level.

+Also this allocation of memory will make easy parallel runs harder, as you will need to make sure you make copies of each of the system types so that they don't conflict with each other.